GWU-DBMS-For-Analytics/PGimeno_Yelp/README.md

-# PGimeno_Yelp
+#  Yelp Academic Dataset  Analysis

-# Project Sections
+The proposed final project will analyze Yelp's academic dataset (6GB) using data transformation concepts used in class with respect to relational databases.
+In particular the project will contain 4 main sections:

-1. Data Transformation and load into a relational schema for Sqlite and MySQL
+ 1. Parsing large JSON files and DB transfer.
-2. EDA on Yelp Business and User data using traditional SQL DML syntax
+ 2. EDA on Yelp Business and User data using SQL DML syntax.
-3. NLP on Yelp user reviews
+ 3. NLP on Yelp user reviews.
-4. Alternative Analysis using ORM via SQLAlchemy
+ 4. Alternative Processing using ORM via SQL Alchemy